Driving through the scenic Afsluitdijk

-Located in Northern Holland, the Afsluitdijk is a major causeway and dike constructed between 1927 and 1933.
+Located in Northern Holland, the Afsluitdijk (A7 Road) is a major causeway and dike connecting the provinces of Friesland and North Holland.

 The causeway is totally paved.
 It was constructed between 1927 and 1933.
 It’s 32 kilometres (20 mi) long with a width of 90 metres (300 ft) running from Zurich (in the community of Súdwest-Fryslân in the province of Friesland) and Den Oever, a village in the Dutch province of North Holland.